dirigiblelabs/curriculum-2017/DayanaKaramiteva/Data_structure.md

-# Creating data structure
+# Creating Data Structure

-## Prerequisites:
+## Prerequisites

 Before creating a data structure – be sure that you have a project created in Eclipse Dirigible Web IDE.
-If you do not have an existing project - Go to [Creating a project](https://github.com/dirigiblelabs/curriculum/blob/master/DayanaKaramiteva/creating_project.md).
+If you do not have an existing project - See [Creating a project](https://github.com/dirigiblelabs/curriculum/blob/master/DayanaKaramiteva/creating_project.md).

-## Procedure:
+## Procedure
 1. Navigate to the Workspace view and select a project.

 2. Right click on the project.